Turki bin Abdullah Al Saud (1755–1834): Ascent

-Turki fought in the defense of Diriyah against the Egyptians and hostile tribes, including Banu Khalid.
+Turki fought in defense of Diriyah against the Egyptians and hostile tribes, including Banu Khalid.
 He escaped when the city was seized by Ibrahim Pasha in 1818, marking the end of the First Saudi State.
 He spent the next two years in hiding due to the ensuing persecution of the Al Saud with Abdullah bin Saud being sent to Cairo and then, to İstanbul to be executed by the Ottomans.
 Turki briefly collaborated with Mohammad bin Mishari bin Muammar, an Arab client of Muhammad Ali, who aspired to rule Najd himself.
 However, when Mishari bin Saud, the last Imam’s brother, escaped from Egyptian captivity to reassert Saudi rule, Turki joined him and was appointed governor of Riyadh.
 Ibn Muammar quickly crushed the revolt, however, and imprisoned Mishari.
 Turki retaliated by capturing Ibn Muammar and his son (also named Mishari).
 An attempt to exchange both men for Mishari bin Saud before the latter was returned to Egyptian custody failed, resulting in the execution of Ibn Muammar and his son.
 Turki was then forced back into hiding.
 By this time, many senior members of the House of Saud had been killed, exiled, or imprisoned, leaving Turki as one of the few within the family willing and able to assume leadership.